Monday, November 4, 2024

 It’s something Bruce Thorn might do.

 Clearly Scott Wolniak is moving in an ever more spiritual/meditational direction and I look forward to seeing a retrospective someday.
-He might even end up with the emptiness of Malevich or Rothko.
+He might even end up with the emptiness of Malevich or Rothko - but his response to nothingness would probably be to start automatically filling it up with something, anything.
+It’s called horror vacui.

 .